sthlmconnection/chatty_rsvp/README.md

 ## Customization

 * Make a copy of `default/style.css` and at `custom/style.css`.
 Go crazy.
-* Make a copy of `default/texts.json` in the `default` directory and add your personal language to it.
+* Make a copy of `default/texts.json` in the `custom` directory and add your personal language to it.